2004Scape/Server/README.md

 ConfigFromDef should be ran whenever a def file is updated.
 InitJsMapping.js should be ran whenever loc.def, npc.def, or obj.def has a name added or updated.
 MapLandFromText.js should be ran whenever a "mX_Z" file is updated.
 MapLocFromText.js should be ran whenever a "lX_Z" file is updated.

+If you get locked out of the account server (or stuck logged in), you can use local player saves by editing .env and commenting out MASTER_ADDRESS with a #.

 ## Scripting